materialsproject/custodian/docs/index.rst

 Using custodian, you can even setup potentially indefinite jobs, e.g. kpoints convergence jobs with a target energy convergence.
 Please see the converge_kpoints script in the scripts for an example.

+.. versionadded:: 0.4.3

+    A new package for dealing with NwChem calculations has been added.
+    NwChem is an open-source code for performing computational chemistry calculations.

 API/Reference Docs
 ==================